Shiba Inu - Revered in Japan for Their Look, Loyalty and Strength

 Physique

-muscular, broad head with prominent stop, square frame, curled tail
+muscular, wide head with distinct stop, square frame, curled tail

 Eyes